Growing-Beyond-Earth/GettingStarted/README.md

 ##Now lets start working with the Control box

 GPIO Pins
 The way to control  other components, is through the GPIO pins.
 Not all pins are available to use, in most cases only pins 0, 2, 4, 5, 12, 13, 14, 15, and 16 can be used.

 The pins are available in the machine module, so make sure you import that first. lets define led to the pin lets toggle the led
+Create a new script with File>New and paste in the following code:

 ```
 from machine import Pin